padrigon-lynbert/padrigon-lynbert/README.md

   Everything I am is because of my parents, best regards ~son.
 And some things better left unexplained.
   Never broken a promise, 100% keeping streak.
 Credibility intact... unlike the bodies I leave in my wake.
   Currently focused on growth.
 Relationships aren’t a priority.
 But I won’t avoid trying, I am not a monk.
+  I pursue an ambitious dream and am drawn to same others in which I rarely see.
+But between you and me, I'd say I am more likely to fail.
+Hey don't say that to anyone I’ll look bad in front of the girls.
 ```
 If you reached this part, you're basically almost done.
 I am usualy quietter and not usually this abrupt.
 Those are just complexity mixed with philosophy and humor to filter out people I don't want in my life.
 If you are comfortable with that we will surely get along.
 Hi, I'm Siv.
 Let's meet sometimes, stay safe.